Translating Swedish idioms into English is … weird and fun.

 Swedish Idioms and Proverbs in English

-2. “Having something land between two chairs.”
+2. “To have something land between two chairs.”

 3. “There’s a dog buried here.”